ONSdigital/dp-api-clients-go/README.md

 ## Usage

+Please use v2 of this library where possible replacing `github.com/ONSdigital/dp-api-clients-go/` with `github.com/ONSdigital/dp-api-clients-go/v2`

 Each client defines two constructor functions: one that creates a new healthcheck client (with a new dp-net/http Clienter), and the other that allows you to provide it externally, so that you can reuse it among different clients.

 For example, you may create a new image API client like so: